Biden Suspends Deportations, Stops 'Remain In Mexico' Policy

 Thousands more migrants from Latin America have pushed their way toward Mexico in recent days.
 Some have told journalists that they are making their way north because they expect it to be easier to enter the U.S. under the Biden administration.
 Others say the economic situation and violence in Honduras has made remaining there untenable.
 The increase in migrants, however, promises even more stress on Mexico and the U.S. immigration system.

 On Sunday, Guatemalan security forces confronted a caravan of migrants from Honduras.
-Guatemalan security forces in the country's southwest attempted to block thousands of Honduran migrants from heading north towards Mexico and the U.S. border.
-Some migrants have been able to skirt security forces by moving off of the main roads, according to officials in Guatemala.
-Mexico, however, has implemented their own strict border security forces, making crossing into the country difficult for many travelers.
+Guatemalan security forces in the country's southwest attempted to block thousands of Honduran migrants from heading north toward Mexico and the U.S. border.
+Some migrants have been able to skirt security forces by moving off the main roads, according to officials in Guatemala.
+Mexico, however, has implemented its own strict border security forces, making crossing into the country difficult for many travelers.

-Guillermo Díaz, Guatemala's top immigration official, said at least 7,000-8,000 Hondurans had crossed into Guatemala in an "irregular" manner.
+Guillermo Díaz, Guatemala's top immigration official, said at least 7,000 to 8,000 Hondurans had crossed into Guatemala in an "irregular" manner.

 Legalization path limited